Skip to main content

 Types of fees you'll see

-A single purchase can include several different fees.
-On primary and resale marketplaces, common line items include:
+A single purchase can include several line items.
+On primary and resale marketplaces, common ones include:

-• Service fees – platform fees for running the marketplace, handling support, and processing payments.
+• Service fees — platform fees for running the marketplace, support, and payment processing.

 • Delivery or fulfillment fees — for transferring or shipping tickets, even when delivery is digital.